Baked Cinnamon Apples

 Can I make baked cinnamon apples ahead of time?

 Yes!
-Store them in an airtight container in the fridge for up to 4 days.
-Reheat in the microwave or oven before serving.
+Store them in an airtight container in the refrigerator for up to 4 days and reheat in the microwave or on the stovetop.

 If you’re loving all things apple this fall season, you won’t want to miss out on these delicious recipes!